Kodowa/incidentalcomplexity/_posts/2017-02-14-ex1-crazy-mike.md

 ### What is this?

 This small app is pretty straightforward, consisting of a simple webpage with four subpages.
 The purpose is to demonstrate some basic webpage structure, show how a navigation bar could be implemented, how it changes the view between the different subpages, and how to inject page contents into the page view as you navigate from one subpage to another.

 You can play with this example in your browser [here](http://play.witheve.com/#gist:0049b5b77a1e01b0124c96c820ff3374-crazy-mikes.eve).

 ### Page Layout

 #### Containers

-I want this app to have three containers: a hero image and nav bar above the main page, and page contents which are going to change.
+I want this app to have three containers: a hero image, a nav bar above the page container, and page contents which are going to change depending on the active section.
 I draw the basic page structure here and worry about details like drawing the individual tabs for the subpages later.
-The hero image and the nav bar also have their classes set here for CSS because their style never changes.
+The hero image and the nav bar also have their classes set here because their style never changes.
 The individual pages may require different styles, so their classes are bound later.

 ```
-bind @browser
+commit @browser
   [#div class:"app-wrapper" children:
     [#div class:"hero-image"]
     [#div class:"nav-bar" #nav-bar]